Last update: 7/11/2021

 Is there a mandatory quarantine upon arrival in Namibia?

-There is no mandatory quarantine for international travelers upon arrival in Namibia as long as they have a negative PCR test result that is no older than 7 days from their arrival.
+There is no mandatory quarantine for international travelers upon arrival in Namibia as long as they have a negative PCR test or Antigen Rapid Diagnostic Test result that is no older than 7 days from their arrival.

 Travel insurance with COVID-19 coverage to visit Namibia